Digestivo (Hannibal): Plot

-Bloom and Margot find the surrogate and are horrified to discover that the surrogate is a pig carrying a human fetus.
+Bloom and Margot find the surrogate and are horrified to discover that it is a pig carrying a human fetus.
 When they remove the child, they find that it is stillborn.
 They confront Mason, who just found out about Lecter's killing spree.
 Margot intends to kill Mason, although Mason states he kept his promise and that if he dies, she will lose the fortune.
 However, Bloom reveals that Lecter managed to get his sperm by stimulating his prostate with a cattle prod while he was under anesthesia and kept it in a vial.
-Mason tries to shoot them, but Margot fights with him, with the bullet hitting an aquarium.
-Margot shoves Mason's pet eel down his throat, which suffocates him to death.
+Mason tries to shoot them, but Margot fights with him, with the bullet piercing the aquarium beneath his bedroom floor.
+Margot shoves Mason's pet moray down his throat, which suffocates him to death.

 Lecter takes Graham to his house in Virginia, evading Mason's guards with Chiyoh's help.
 The next morning, Lecter and Chiyoh part ways after Lecter reveals that while he ate his long-dead sister Mischa, he didn't kill her.
 Graham tells Lecter he will let him escape, but wants nothing more to do with him.
 After saying goodbye, Graham sees Lecter leave the house.
 By nightfall, Crawford and the police arrive, looking for Lecter.
 Lecter is revealed to be still in the area, and willingly surrenders in front of Graham.
 In the distance, Chiyoh sees Lecter being taken by the authorities.

 Production

 Development

 In June 2015, NBC announced that the seventh episode of the season would be titled "Digestivo", with executive producer Steve Lightfoot and series creator Bryan Fuller writing the episode and Adam Kane directing.
 This was Fuller's 27th writing credit, Lightfoot's 16th writing credit, and Kane's first directing credit.
-The episode was originally scheduled to air on July 16, 2015 but it moved to July 18, 2015 when NBC decided to move the reminder of the season to Saturdays.
+The episode was originally scheduled to air on July 16, 2015 but it moved to July 18, 2015 when NBC decided to move the remainder of the season to Saturdays.